 Phone: (914) 376-8540

 Degrees and Certifications:

-Mr. Berkowitz-Torres (known as Mr. Berkowitz) has been an educator, tutor, and theatrican for over 20 years.
-After graduating from Cum Laude from Colgate University with a Double Major in English Literature and Theatrical Arts and a Minor in Education, Mr. Berkowitz returned to teach at his High School as a seventh and eighth grade Science teacher, then as a ninth grade Algebra and eighth grade Social Studies teacher for Summer School.
-Upon completing his Master's in the Arts in Teaching (MAT) fifth through twelfth grade English Language Arts, Mr. Berkowitz began his tenure at Lincoln High School as an English teacher of ninth grade, Century Honors Ninth, Century Honors Tenth, and Twelfth grade English.
-He has also worked as a SAT and ACT tutor and teacher for the Princeton Review.
+Teacher, tutor, coach, advocate, theatrician, director, writer, son, husband, and now father, I have been fortunate to complete many roles to the benefit of others.
+I began as a tutor while attendng Woodlands High School.
+Upon graduation, I graduated Cum Laude from Colgate University with a Double Major Bachelor's Degree (BA) in English Literature and Theatrical Arts and a Minor in Education.
+There, I was a member to many theater organizations and directed over eight productions in 4 years.
+Upon earning my BA, I returned to my old High School as a seventh and eighth grade Science teacher, then as a ninth grade Algebra and eighth grade Social Studies teacher for Summer School.
+Upon completing his Master's in the Arts in Teaching (MAT) fifth through twelfth grade English Language Arts, I began my tenure in the Yonkers Public Schools at Lincoln High School as an English teacher of ninth grade, Century Honors Ninth, Century Honors Tenth, and Twelfth grade English.
+After seven years, I transitioned into my current position at Yonkers Montessori Academy (YMA) teaching High School English for ninth, tenth, and College Link/Advanced Placement English and Comp.
+Literature.
+I have also worked as a SAT and ACT tutor and teacher for the Princeton Review.

-After-school, Mr. Berkowitz has been the adviser for the Drama Club in both schools producing both traditional, published plays and original student works.
-He has also been the adviser for National Honor Society and Speech and Debate Team.
+After-school, I have been the adviser for the Drama Club in both schools producing both traditional, published plays and original student works.
+I have also been the adviser for National Honor Society and Speech and Debate Team.

 If there are any or all questions, feel free to reach me online at LBerkowitz@yonkerspublicschools.org